janschiefer/yew_ssr_client_hybrid_rendering_template/README.md

-# Yew hybrid rendering ( server side AND client rendering )
+# Yew hybrid rendering

-Server side rendering is necessary when dealing with search engines.
+**Server side rendering** is necessary when *dealing with search engines ( SEO: Search engine optimization )*.

-Client side rendering is great for modern reactive web apps running on consumer devices.
+**Client side rendering** is great for *modern reactive web apps* running on consumer devices.

-Hybrid server side and client rendering is an absolute killer feature of modern web app frameworks such as [Nuxt](https://nuxtjs.org/).
+**Hybrid rendering** combines the best of two worlds and is an absolute killer feature of modern web app frameworks such as [Nuxt](https://nuxtjs.org/).

-Let's have the BEST of both worlds both with Rust, Actix and Yew!
+**Let's have the BEST of both worlds both with Rust, Actix and Yew!**

 ## Description